furqano/Git_Jenkins_Docker_Integration/README.md

-# Github - Jenkins - Docker
+# GITHUB - JENKINS - DOCKER

-## This is a sample project to automate the end to end process using Jenkins & Docker
+## THIS IS A SAMPLE PROJECT TO AUTOMATE THE END-END PROCESS USING GITHUB , JENKINS & DOCKER

 ## REQUIREMENTS (PRE-INSTALLED)